Skip to main content

 Unique identifier for the metric.

-Use this id to reference the metric in future operations, such as creating a pricing plan.
+Use this id to reference the metric in future operations, such as creating pricing plans.

 5. Filter aggregation field values